 When using hotspots or calling in the street, make sure to be careful as there can be many thieves waiting to find a careless visitor to get their devices.
 They are unbelievably fast and professional!
 Try to take photos or use hotspots in less crowded places.

 Don’t drink tap water

 This is the recommendation for most Asian countries.
 Try to drink bottled water or boiled water as the tap water can be inedible.
 Interestingly, locals don’t drink tap water as well.
 You can buy bottled water anywhere in Vietnam.

 Be careful about foods

 Soup-like dishes are trendy among Vietnamese.
 These kinds of foods, if served hot, are usually safe.
 It’s recommended to clean your cutlery with a napkin, especially in Saigon, as the weather in this city is somehow bad.
 Try to have only cooked foods and don’t eat raw meat.
 There can be many restaurants, which serve foods like sushi properly; however, it can be a risk!
 It’s better to eat fruits with inedible skin like banana, orange, watermelon, etc.

 Make sure about the high volume of street stalls

 Street foods in Vietnam are safe; however, there are some considerations.
 First, try to buy foods from street stalls with high volume and turnover.
 The more busy stalls, the more fresh food they serve.
 You can see the hygiene of the stalls.
-If your plate or the food preparing process was nit as good as your standards, it won’t worth the risk.
+If your plate or the food preparing process was not as good as your standards, it won’t worth the risk.
 The vessels they use is another important factor.
 If the vessel was wet or washed with tap water, it won’t be a good choice for you.
-Make sure to read the comments and ideas of other travelers in order to prevent any illnesses or problems.
+Make sure to read the comments and ideas of other travelers to prevent any illnesses or problems.